meccaLeccaHi/snow_scraper/README.md

 python3 main_file.py
 python3 app.py
 ```
-Copy and past the local html into a browser to view the project
+Copy and paste the URL into a browser to view the project